EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 16 | June 10, 2021 | Thursday

+**Today's Progress:** Today I continued with the **Our Privacy Opportunity** course by OpenMined on OpenMined website.

+- The Impact of Structured Transparency
+  - Intro
+  - Academic Research
+  - R&D
+  - Consumers
+  - News Media

 ### Day 15 | June 9, 2021 | Wednesday

 **Today's Progress:** Today I continued with the **Our Privacy Opportunity** course by OpenMined on OpenMined website.